omar-azmi/PyPrettyPrint/README.md

 ![Console output 1](./examples/console%20output/readme%20example%202.png)

 ## Installation
 In your project's root directory, create a new `./PrettyClassPrint/` folder.

-Next, download the PrettyClassPrint.py and place it in the folder you just made.
+Download the PrettyClassPrint.py and place it in the folder you just made.

 To import the PrettyClassPrint class, use `from PrettyClassPrint.PrettyClassPrint import PrettyClassPrint`

 ## Planned improvements
 - Add derived class tree printing